-Lists of factors that could be influencing recovery of injured resources were developed in both the resource-specific groups and the ecosystem component groups.
-These factors can be organized into three general categories: (1)impacts of oiling; (2)other anthropogenic factors; and (3)ecosystem processes.
+Lists of factors that could be influencing recovery of injured resources were developed in both the interdisciplinary work groups and the ecosystem component groups.
+These factors can be organized into three general categories: (1) impacts of oiling; (2) other anthropogenic factors; and (3) ecosystem processes.

 Impacts of oiling include the continued effects of the oil spill on the injured resources.
 Two types of continuing impacts were identified.
 First, resources can be suffering from oil toxicity, the result of exposure to oil by either physical contact or ingestion of contaminated prey.
 These effects can be due to previous exposures to oil, or to continuing exposure to persistent contamination.
-For example, herring recruiting to the spawning population in 1993 and 1994 may have been acutely exposed as larvae, and harlequin ducks that forage in oiled mussel beds may be suffering continued chronic exposure.
+For example, herring recruiting to the spawning population in 1993 and 1994 may have been exposed to oil as larvae, and harlequin ducks that forage in oiled mussel beds may be suffering continued chronic exposure.
 Second, heritable genetic damage is a concern for some populations of fish.
-Genetic damage may occur not only to the year class that spawned or were exposed during the period of acute oiling, but can also be passed down to the next generation.
+Genetic damage may occur not only to the year class that spawned or were exposed during the period of acute oiling, but can also be passed down to subsequent generations.
 Other anthropogenic factors are those human activities besides the oil spill event that could be influencing recovery of injured resources.
-Three types of human activity were identified: (1) Resource exploitation (direct harvest, incidental take, and other disturbances); (2) Effects of hatcheries in Prince William Sound; and (3) Upland development (logging, mining, urbanization, and road construction).
+Three types of human activities were identified: (1) resource exploitation (direct harvest, incidental take, and other disturbances); (2) effects of hatcheries in Prince William Sound; and (3) upland development (logging, mining, urbanization, and road construction).

 Ecosystem processes are the physical and biological mechanisms that determine biological productivity, population dynamics, and community structure.
-Nine general types of ecosystem processes were identified: (1) climate/physical oceanography; (2) prey availability; (3) competition; (4) predation; (5) alteration of community structure; (6) behavior changes due to population structure shifts caused by oil-induced mortality; (7) recruitment processes; (8) limitations of reproductive habitat; and (9) disease.
+Nine general types of ecosystem processes were identified: (1)climate/physical oceanography; (2)prey availability; (3)competition; (4)predation; (5)alteration of community structure; (6) changes in behavior and population dynamics due to oil-induced mortality; (7)recruitment processes; (8)limitations of reproductive habitat; and (9)disease.